 - Combined SAT Verbal/Math of 1300 or ACT of 29 for students who took a standardized exam.

-- Applicants must be from a racial/ethnic background underrepresented in medicine, from economically disadvantaged backgrounds, and/or first-generation college-goers are especially encouraged to apply.
+- Applicants from a racial/ethnic background underrepresented in medicine, from economically disadvantaged backgrounds, and/or first-generation college-goers are especially encouraged to apply.

 All applicants must submit: